 Check your firewall settings if you get "connection refused" or "timeout" errors at this step.

-Alternatively, you can also download the latest file release from sourceforge.
+Alternatively, you can also download the latest file release from github.

 After downloading, unpack it with:

 the Biskit library folder needs to be added to the PYTHONPATH environment variable